verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ### Customizing LoadBalancer Shape

 At the time of installation Verrazzano allows users to customize the shape and size of the LoadBalancers created.
-OCI offers a flexible LoadBalancer which uses Dynamic Shape
+OCI offers a flexible LoadBalancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps
 * 400 Mbps
 * 8,000 Mbps

-More details on service limits and shape can be found [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console)
+More details on service limits and shape can be found [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console).

 For example, setting up Nginx LoadBalancer with `10Mbps` can be achieved as follows: